Igor Domsac | June 20, 2025

 Benjamin De Loenen, executive director and founder of ICEERS, argues that the globalization of these plants should benefit “all communities involved, in the first place the Indigenous cultures and territories, and the sophisticated knowledge systems these Peoples have safeguarded for many, many generations.”
 From this perspective, treating them as just another drug within the Western prohibitionist paradigm constitutes a form of cultural dispossession.

 At ICEERS, we believe in the need to rethink the prohibitionist paradigm.
-Instead of condemning nature, let us focus on promoting legal frameworks that respect human rights, cultural diversity, and the sacred relationship that many peoples have with these medicines, harmonizing them with the need to regulate potentially problematic practices.
-This implies decriminalizing the possession or cultivation of plants and fungi, and focusing legal efforts on preventing real harm, not on repressing legitimate cultural practices.
+Instead of condemning our connection with nature, let us focus on promoting legal frameworks that respect human rights, cultural diversity, and the sacred relationship that many peoples have with these medicines, harmonizing them with the need to regulate potentially problematic practices.
+This implies decriminalizing peaceful adult possession or cultivation of plants and fungi, and focusing legal efforts on preventing real harm, not on repressing legitimate cultural practices, and respecting our private lives and cognitive liberty.

 Do plants have rights?

 Viola has proposed a Universal Declaration of Plant Rights, seeking legal protection that reflects their intrinsic value.
-Plant neurobiologist Stefano Mancuso supports this view, highlighting that plants possess complex forms of intelligence and communication, which challenges the notion that they lack agency.
+Plant neurobiologist Stefano Mancuso supports this view, highlighting that plants possess complex forms of intelligence and communication.
+However, while these capacities challenge the idea that plants are passive or insentient, they do not imply legal agency.
+Applying human legal concepts to plants can be misleading, as rights and responsibilities are attributes of persons—not of organisms without the capacity to participate in legal processes.
 For her part, biologist and writer Robin Wall Kimmerer, from an Indigenous perspective, emphasizes the reciprocity between humans and plants, considering the latter as relatives and teachers who deserve respect and care.

-Ultimately, the language we use to talk about psychoactive species is not merely a discursive accessory: it is a tool of power that shapes policies, perceptions, and realities.
+Ultimately, the language we use to talk about species that enable us to experience psychoactive states is not merely a discursive accessory: it is a tool of power that shapes policies, perceptions, and realities.
 Choosing our words carefully also means choosing which ethical, cultural, and political framework we align ourselves with.
 At a time of growing debate about decriminalization, cultural rights, and sustainability, there is an urgent need to adopt a communicative approach that combines terminological precision, intercultural sensitivity, and respect for human rights.
 Rethinking how we name plants and the knowledge that accompanies them is not a minor semantic issue, but a way to heal historical wounds, combat stigma, and move toward a more just coexistence with the diversity of worlds that inhabit this planet.
-Words, when spoken with awareness, can become seeds of transformation.
+Plants are not legal or illegal, dangerous or safe.
+We can only consider our interactions with them as such.
+And words, when spoken with awareness, can become seeds of transformation.

 Categories: